Ellen Gilchrist: Life and career

 Gilchrist was heard regularly as a commentator on National Public Radio's Morning Edition from 1984 to 1985.
 Her NPR commentaries have been published in her book Falling Through Space.

+Gilchrist died from breast cancer at home in Ocean Springs on the evening of January 30, 2024, at the age of 88.
+She was survived by her sons Pierre Gilchrist, Marshall Peteet Walker Jr., and Garth Gilchrist Walker, as well as 18 grandchildren, 10 great grandchildren, and her brother Robert Alford Gilchrist.